WHAT IS THE FARM BILL?

 How you can get involved

-Send a message to your members of Congress asking them to support a robust, conservation-forward Farm Bill that protects God’s creation and lets farmers lead the way toward a more sustainable agricultural future.
-We’ve made it easy!
-Visit our Take Action page to get started.
+Send a message to your members of Congress asking them to support a robust, conservation-forward Farm Bill that defends God’s creation and lets farmers lead the way toward a more sustainable agricultural future.
+Click the link below to get started.

 Learn More About the Farm Bill